Pilatch/simple-component/README.md

 We can easily define our `<bold-gold>` web component with a `<template>` and the `simpleComponent` function.

-The `id` of the template must be the same as the name of the web component you're registering, but with the suffix `-template`.
+The `id` of the template must be the same as the name of the web component we're registering, but with the suffix `-template`.
 Pass the name of the web component as the first argument to `simpleComponent`.

     <template id="bold-gold-template">
       <style>